marcllort/Car_Rental_Monorepo/calendar/README.md

 ## Flows

 All the flows (but `newService`) require access to the `calendarClient`, which is the connection to the Google Calendar API.
-In conjunction with the calendarClient, there is always the slice of `exlcludeEmails`, to avoid looking at Birthday or Vacation calendars.
+In conjunction with the calendarClient, there is always the slice of `excludeEmails`, to avoid looking at Birthday or Vacation calendars.

 It is important to note is that a request of type `Model.CalendarRequest` is always used to select the flow and also has